-The Constitution also does not recognise any government entity below the states/regions.
-Districts and townships are deconcentrated administrative units, they are not given any advance budget ceilings, which encourages bottom-up wish-list proposal-making rather than real local priority-based plans.
-There is thus, at the moment, no integrated township level planning process which would take a more comprehensive analysis of the whole township as a starting point, and would result in a more strategic mid- or long-term township development plan.
+The Constitution also does not recognise any government tier below the states/regions.
+Districts and townships are deconcentrated administrative units, without any elected representative bodies.
+They also are not given any advance budget ceilings, which encourages bottom-up wish-list proposal-making rather than real local priority-based plans.
+There is thus, at the moment, no integrated township level planning process which would take a more comprehensive analysis of the whole township as a starting point, and would result in a more strategic midor long-term township development plan.
 This poses a major challenge to a decentralisation agenda and also to the effectiveness, efficiency and equity of local infrastructure and service delivery.
-These problems are compounded by disparities in budget resources per capita between states and regions, and between townships within, which do not always correlate to relative poverty or deprivation levels.3
+These problems are compounded by disparities in budget resources per capita between states and regions, and between townships within, which do not always correlate to relative poverty or deprivation levels.
+In 2015, there have been discussions on transforming the township into a tier of local self-government but that discussion did not go forward.
+It may however be one of the future pathways towards more effective and people-centric local governance.

 Myanmar's transition is dependent on achieving extensive policy reforms but government institutions still face limited capacities to deliver public goods and services, to coordinate between agencies (both horizontally and vertically), to effectively enforce rules and regulations and to gather and analyse data and information and use this in the policy-making process.
-Efforts towards more inclusive policymaking are still hampered by an organizational culture of hierarchical decision-making and a compliance attitude at all levels of the government and the civil service.
-Decision-making processes still remain far away from ordinary people.
-CSOs are not fully familiar with how the government operates and there is not yet an institutionalized form of interaction or
+Efforts towards more inclusive policymaking are still hampered by an organizational culture of hierarchical decision-making and a compliance attitude at all levels of the government